gongyiling/entt/docs/md/entity.md

 A caller can still refer to the `position` components through a const reference because of the rules of the language that fortunately already allow it.

-The same concepts apply to groups as well.

 ## Give me everything

-Views and groups are narrow windows on the entire list of entities.
+Views are narrow windows on the entire list of entities.
 They work by filtering entities according to their components.<br/>
 In some cases there may be the need to iterate all the entities still in use regardless of their components.
 The registry offers a specific member function to do that: